 Creative writing workshop programmes at Chelsea Young Writers are unique, specifically tailored by the Chelsea Young Writers team.
 Course outlines are exclusive to Chelsea Young Writers and structured to be inspiring for both evolving and more developed young writers.

 We develop a specific theme for each term and explore a different topic every week.
-This Spring Term 2015 we are inspired by Shakespeare!
+This Autumn Term 2015 we are inspired by “desert islands”!
 All workshops are structured accordingly so that members can get the most out of their creative writing time.
 The programme is designed to encourage individual creative thinking and allow children to develop their ideas throughout the term.

 Creative Writing Holiday Workshops are written and curated by a host children’s author.
 Each workshop runs for three hours a day, with a fifteen minute break.
 During the session, the group will perform a series of small exercises leading up to writing a short story.

-In Public Speaking & Debate After School & Holiday Workshops, children learn the essential elements of speaking to an audience and all the fundamental skills to deliver an effective speech or sustain a self-consistent, structured argument.
+In Public Speaking After School & Holiday Workshops, children learn the essential elements of speaking to an audience and all the fundamental skills to deliver an effective speech or sustain a self-consistent, structured argument.
 At the end of the workshop, they will practice their newly learnt skills in a British Parliament-style debate!
-Our Public Speaking & Debate coaches are cool and inspiring, and have used their skills in places like Shakespeare’s Globe and the National Theatre.
+Our Voice & Public Speaking coaches are cool and inspiring, and have used their skills in places like Shakespeare’s Globe and the National Theatre.